 Holtz will coach a team of Notre Dame football alumni against the Japanese National Team on July 25, 2009, in a game in the Tokyo Dome of Japan's capital city, according to a press release.

 Holtz, who coached at Notre Dame from 1986-1996 and won a National Championship with the 1988 Fighting Irish team, said in the release he will come back for "one more game."

-"I have cleared my schedule to coach in the game and see HOLTZ/page 30 Friday, October 3, 2008 - PAT KUNTZ ONCE PLAYED WITH A BROKEN ARM.
-NOW HE PLAYS TO BREAK DOWN OPPOSING OFFENSES.
+"I have cleared my schedule to coach in the game and

+see HOLTZ/page 30

+IRISHINSIDER

+Friday, October 3, 2008

 THE OBSERVER

+TOUGH GUY

+PAT KUNTZ ONCE PLAYED WITH

+A BROKEN ARM.
+NOW HE PLAYS TO

+BREAK DOWN OPPOSING OFFENSES.

+MARY JESSE/Observer Graphic

+(1-4)

+(2-1)

+Idle

+vs. Oregon

+COMMENTARY

-COMMENTARY Irish need to find winning attitude It was hard not to get the feeling of déjà vu while watching Notre Dame's second half against Purdue last weekend.
-(But careful, don't let that déjà vu didn't make you dizzy and stumble all over yourself, or else the police might think you're drunk.)
-Notre Dame's offense was about as effective as winda breaker in a hurricane last season, but in the second half against the Boilermakers, the Irish put up 24 points.
+Irish need to find winning attitude

+It was hard not to get the feeling of déjà vu while watching Notre Dame's second half against Purdue last weekend.
+(But careful, don't let that déjà vu didn't make you dizzy and

+stumble all over your-self, or else the police might think you're drunk.)

+Notre Dame's offense was about as effective as windbreaker in a hurricane last season.

+Chris Hine Editor-in-Chief

+but in the second half against the Boilermakers, the Irish put up 24 points.

 Good enough to bring you back to 2006.

 During that season, the Irish offense went out and made defenses from Purdue, Stanford and Navy look like J.V. high school teams.
-You knew going into those games - games where the Irish were facing a middling opponent that they weren't going to be close.
-The Irish were going to put on an offensive clinic and games the would be over quickly.
-Last weekend was the first time Notre D m e a approached did.

-The 2006 team created a feeling in the fan base that every time the Irish played a Purdue or Stanford, they were going to win.
+You knew going into those games games where the Irish were facing a middling opponent that they weren't going to be close.
+The were going to put on an offensive clinic and the games would be over quickly.
+Last weekend was the first time Notre m e approached that level of performance.
+It's the next logical step in the progression of this young Irish team beating the teams they're supposed to beat.
+The 2006 team was at that level, but there was a problem with that team - it wasn't quite at the level of other top tier programs, as it suffered crushing losses to LSU, Southern Cal and Michigan.
+Before this year's team can challenge for a national title again, and compete with Southern Cal and other toptier teams on a regular basis, it has to assert its dominance over teams like Purdue and Stanford like the 2006 team The 2006 team created a feeling in the fan base that every time the Irish played a Purdue or Stanford, they were going to win.
 There was no doubt.
 It was a feeling Notre Dame fans hadn't experienced for a long time.
-That being said, look at the rest of the schedule, every team is another version of Purdue and Stanford - there are no upper echelon programs except for Southern Cal.
-After watching the Irish last weekend, they should cruise into the USC game with a oneloss record, right?
+That being said, look at the rest of the schedule, every team is another version of Purdue and Stanford - there grams except for Southern Cal. are no upper echelon pro- After watching the Irish last weekend, they should cruise into the USC game with a oneloss record, right?
 Think again.

-Editor-in-

-Chief

-that level of performance.
+Notre Dame is still a

+young team, and for

+as many flashes of

+brilliance this team

+has, it'll have almost

+as many moments

+that will leave fans

+scratching their

+heads.